 When old-time Conchs (natives of Key West) talk about highlights of life decades ago on the southernmost dot of land in the Continental U.S., they often mention oysters and beer at the Raw Bar.
-A rowdy gathering place on the old waterfront, the Half Shell has become part of a “restaurant group” (along with the venerable A&B Lobster House, Turtle Kraals, and Bagatelle), but still it remains today what it has always been: an unvarnished taste of Island life.
-This is a restaurant with no air conditioning – the whole place is basically open-air -- no tablecloths and little in the way of décor other than double-entendre vanity license plates and a few nautical-themed nick-nacks.
+A rowdy gathering place on the old waterfront, the Half Shell has become part of a “restaurant group,” but still it remains today what it has always been: an unvarnished taste of Island life.
+This is a restaurant with no air conditioning – the whole place is basically open-air — no tablecloths, and little in the way of interior decoration other than double-entendre vanity license plates and a few nautical-themed nick-nacks.

 The Half Shell Raw Bar is a place to come when you want fresh local seafood served in the raw without folderol … and with plenty of adult libations to wash it down.
 There are several outdoor decks and patios where visitors sit in the open air, absorbing sun and sea breezes; but the most colorful seats are actually at the semi-open-air bar, where the party never stops.